 We aim to provide a healthy diet made from locally-sourced organic ingredients, where possible.

-Since starting the Landshare scheme (allotments for five families here at Assington Mill), we have been able to use the produce grown here organically.
+Since starting the Landshare scheme (allotments for four families at Assington Mill), we have been able to use the produce grown here organically.

 Lunches usually consist of soup and salads.
 They are prepared here at Assington Mill.
 Cakes and biscuits are also home-made.
 Almost all the ingredients, if they are not grown here, come from Assington Farmshop, and are organic if possible.